-- As a contractor, ported the complete set of DOS-based SCUMM adventure games to modern Windows.
+- As a contractor, ported all DOS-based SCUMM adventure games to Windows.

 - Read some of my LucasArts “War Stories”

-- Enhanced CU-SeeMe videoconferencing application to support a generic plugin model.
+- Enhanced CU-SeeMe videoconferencing application to support a plugin model.

-- Created CU-SeeMe plugins to support high resolution image exchange using early digital cameras.
+- Created CU-SeeMe plugins for high-res image exchange via early digital cameras.

-- Wrote a prototype journaling system on the Apple Newton for medical staff to use on rounds.
+- Prototyped a journaling system on the Apple Newton for medical staff.